Federal Nursing Home Nurse Aide Registry Regulation

 (1) Disclose all of the information in §483.156(c)(1) (iii) and (iv) to all requesters and may disclose additional information it deems necessary; and

-(2) Promptly provide individuals with all information contained in the registry on them when adverse findings are placed on the registry and upon request.
+(2) Promptly provide individuals with all information contained on them when adverse findings are placed on the registry and upon request.
 Individuals on the registry must have sufficient opportunity to correct any misstatements or inaccuracies contained in the registry.

 [56 FR 48919, Sept.
 26, 1991; 56 FR 59331, Nov.
 25, 1991]

-For more information about nurse aide registry requirements or other questions about elder abuse and neglect contact Nursing Home Neglect Attorney Kenneth LaBore for a free consultation at 612-743-9048 or by email at KLaBore @ MNnursinghomeneglect.com.
+For more information about nurse aide registry requirements or other questions about elder abuse and neglect contact Nursing Home Neglect Attorney Kenneth LaBore for a free consultation at 612-743-9048 or by email at KLaBore@MNnursinghomeneglect.com.